sovrynn/ecdo/1-EVIDENCE/earth-geo-state/geomagnetic/north-pole-wander/README.md

 ## Alternative Magnetic North Pole Wander Video (1840 - 2019)

 Alternate magnetic north pole wander video which also shows a comparison to the scale of the Earth.
-Video at `img/npw.mp4`.
+Original video at `img/npw.mp4`.
 It is compiled from historic observational and SWARM data.
 Note the apparent >270° deviation that occurred in the mid-1800's.

 https://github.com/user-attachments/assets/de8d7eff-800f-4030-b428-2667cd46179e